MRiabov/documentation-qa-backend/docs/api.md

 - The service returns both AI model suggestions and linter findings:
   - `llm_review.issues`: issues from the model with deterministic replacements (`replace_text` -> `replace_with`).
-  - `lint_issues`: issues from the linter (LanguageTool), already applied/considered during generation and for duplicate filtering.
+  - `lint_issues`: issues from the linter (proselint), already applied/considered during generation and for duplicate filtering.
 - The backend filters model issues that duplicate linter findings when they can be uniquely located.
 - The unified `diff` is standard unified diff text; display as-is or compute patches client-side.
 - `updated_doc` is the original document with all accepted deterministic replacements applied.